Michigan Veteran Entrepreneur-Lab

 About the Lab

 Michigan Veteran Entrepreneur-Lab (MVE-Lab) is a free 3-month entrepreneurship accelerator for veterans and/or military spouses.
-It is designed to provide hands-on startup education for those seeking to add $25,000 or more annual income to their household through small business activity.
-The program is cohort-based and meets on Monday (Grand Rapids) & Tuesdays (Ann Arbor) nights for 12 weeks, 6p to 9p.
+It is designed to provide hands-on startup education for those seeking to add $20,000 or more annual income to their household through small business activity.
+Learn more about the upcoming cohort details.

 Interested in participating?
 Apply here.